Will Wisconsin cover the spread vs. Providence? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

+- Wisconsin had a 4-3 record against the spread and a 6-2 record overall last season when putting up more than 71 points.

+- The Friars' 77.3 points per game last year were 13.7 more points than the 63.6 the Badgers gave up to opponents.

-- When it scored more than 71.0 points last season, Wisconsin went 4-3 against the spread and 6-2 overall.
+- When it scored more than 63.6 points last season, Providence went 16-10 against the spread and 21-8 overall.

 Bet on this or any college basketball matchup at BetMGM